-‘Days Of Our Lives’ Greg Vaughan & Angie Harmon Are Dating & Posted A Cute Family Pic
+‘Days Of Our Lives’ Star Greg Vaughan And Angie Harmon Are Dating And Posted A Cute Family Pic

 “We met during our modeling period, in which we worked together, and kept in touch throughout the years … We’ve been respectful in our lives and as friends, and then we connected.
 It’s been our little private journey.”

 On Days of Our Lives, Eric has had a spate of bad relationships.
 As a former man of the cloth, romance does not come easily to him, and he constantly struggled with his conscience on the show.
-This is evidenced by the broken heart Nicole (Arianne Zucker) left him with and the awkward miscommunication with Jennifer (Melissa Reeves) at the start of their romantic storyline.
+This is evidenced by the broken heart Nicole (Arianne Zucker) left him with, and the awkward miscommunication with Jennifer (Melissa Reeves) at the start of their romantic storyline.
 Vaughan, on the other hand, seems to be luckier in love and family.